ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 ###Encrypted Server Certificate
-In TLS 1.2, the ClientHello message is sent to the server's transport address (IP and port).
+In TLS, the ClientHello message is sent to the server's transport address (IP and port).
 The ClientHello message may include the Server Name Indication (SNI) to specify the hostname the client wishes to contact.
 This is useful when multiple "virtual servers" are hosted on a given transport address (IP and port).
 It also provides information about the domain the client is attempting to reach.

 The server replies with a ServerHello message, which contains the selected connection parameters, followed by a Certificate message, which contains the server's certificate and hence its identity.